Happenin'

 Personas

-At this point, I had to reel myself back in and start to think of how I could make Happenin' work for its users.
-Based off of my competitive analysis, I found a majority of users would likely be young to middle-aged adult women.
-With this in mind, I created a couple of personas to reference through the process:
+Based off of our competitive analysis, we found a majority of users would likely be young to middle-aged adult women.
+With this in mind, we created a couple of personas to reference through the process:

 Eva